MurphyPone/murphypone.github.io/src/content/voting-power.md

 ## Ambitions and Infertility

-After I hacked the first draft of this code (which is still gross, I know, spare me) I was stoked to try to get extravagant and have a much longer post where we also construct an interactive map of congressional voting districts labeled with their respective voting power etc. etc. But remember that lil caveat of the Shabley-Shubrik algorithm and how it requires us to compute _all permutations of the coalition_ - yea, permuting things is just no good for large $N$ (and by large, I mean like more than 10).
+After I hacked the first draft of this code (which is still gross, I know, spare me) I was stoked to try to get extravagant and have a much longer post where we also construct an interactive map of congressional voting districts labeled with their respective voting power etc. etc. But remember that lil caveat of the Shapley-Shubrik algorithm and how it requires us to compute _all permutations of the coalition_ - yea, permuting things is just no good for large $N$ (and by large, I mean like more than 10).

 We were going to make a nice choroplethic visualization with hexagons 'n shit, but alas, the constraints of flops.